-"It is an experience you can not get anywhere else in high school."
+"It is an experience you cannot get anywhere else in high school."

 "Getting to play in front of thousands of people each week is a rush!"

-"Lifelong lessons...life long friends"
+"Lifelong lessons...life-long friends"

 "You develop a discipline and drive that helps in all of your other classes in High School"

-"The chance to get to know 150 people from every grade level is a blast.
-I made friends from every grade and
+"The chance to get to know 130 people from every grade level is a blast.
+I made friends from every grade and every group at Arlington"

 "Who doesn't like to travel all over, make people cheer, and have fun with your best friends"